iakashpaul/iakashpaul.github.io/_posts/2017-4-6-April Rush.md

 Goals for this month include-

-* getting TF running on the Pi to make a general purpose sorter with an Android phone & NodeMCU board for minimum setup time from the get-go.
+* Getting TF running on the Pi to make a general purpose sorter with an Android phone & NodeMCU board for minimum setup time from the get-go.

 * opencv/TF assisted photogrammetry or maybe even using GANs to help with making accurate models from collected pics.